Senior Criminal Defence Lawyers in Singapore were approached for comments

-TODAY approached two senior criminal lawyers for their views, and both opined that the said decision, in and of itself, was not sufficient or good reason to do so.
+TODAY approached two senior criminal lawyers in Singapore for their views, and both opined that the said decision, in and of itself, was not sufficient or good reason to do so.

 Presumptions are not evidence … so I don’t think we need to load more presumptions into the (Act) when we are faced with capital punishment.
 You don’t want to hang somebody when you are not sure that a person actually should have known that there are drugs (in his possession).

 In Eugene Thuraisingam’s earlier commentary with The Straits Times on the seminal decision on presumption of possession by the Court of Appeal, Eugene explained that if the prosecutors accept that the accused did not actually know the thing he possessed contained drug, then there would be no basis for the presumption of possession to apply against him.